Conner-Anderson/discord-hvz-docs/docs/commands.md

 The `static` option is by default `false`, which means the panel will keep its values up to date with the current game.
 If `true`, it will never change.

-!!! bug
+!!! warning
-    The `GamePlotElement` is a complex and really cool plot that has some issues right now.
+    The `GamePlotElement` is a really cool, but complex feature.
 Check first to see if it works before showing players.

 ### shutdown
 `/shutdown [force]`